 Who Can Claim Home Office Deductions?

-Before diving into calculations, it’s essential to know if you qualify for the home office deduction.
+Before getting into the computations, it is vital to first of all understand whether you are entitled or not in regards to the home office deduction.
 The IRS has two main requirements:

 What Expenses Can You Deduct for a Home Office?

-1. Direct Expenses: These are expenses that are only related to the home office.
+1. These are the expenses which are incurred solely to the home office.
 For example:

-You can deduct 100% of the direct expenses that apply directly to your business use.
+That amount can deduct 100 percent of the direct expenses that relate directly to your business use.

-2. Indirect Expenses: These are expenses related to your entire home but allocated based on the percentage of your home used for business.
+2. Indirect Expenses-These are expenses to your whole home but based on the percentage of your place of business.
 Common examples include:

 How to Calculate Your Home Office Deduction

-There are two main methods for calculating your home office deduction: the simplified method and the regular method.
-Let’s go over each one to help you decide which is best for you.
+You can make your home office deduction through the simplified method and through the regular method.
+We will go through each of them to enable you make a decision on which works best with you.

 1. The Simplified Method

-The simplified method is easy to use and saves you time, but it’s not always the best option if your home office expenses are high.
+The simplified technique is convenient and saves you time but the technique will never be used when the expenses in your home office are high.
 Here’s how it works:

 To use the simplified method:

-This method is great for those with smaller home offices or those who don’t want to deal with tracking all of their expenses.
+This is an ideal way to do it if you have a smaller home office or just hate tracking all of your expenses.
 However, if your home office expenses (like mortgage interest or utilities) are high, the regular method might offer larger deductions.

 2. The Regular Method